vinay564/assignment2-manavarthi/README.md

 |Chicken Burger | McDonald | $2.50 |
 | French Fries | McDonald | $1.50 |
 | Drink | Sonic | $1.00 |

+---

+## Quotes

+> Winners don't do different things, They do things differently  *Shiva  Khera*

+> No one will believe in you until you believe in you  *Robin Sharma*